apacheignite/documentation/basic-concepts/getting-started.md

   ]
 }
 [/block]
-By default `ignite.sh` starts the Ignite node with the default configuration: `config/default-config.xml`.
+By default `ignite.sh` starts Ignite node with the default configuration: `config/default-config.xml`.

 ##Passing Configuration File
-To pass a configuration file explicitly from the command line you can just type ignite.sh <path to configuration file> from within your Ignite installation folder.
+To pass configuration file explicitly,  from command line, you can type ignite.sh <path to configuration file> from within your Ignite installation folder.
 For example:
 [block:code]
 {
   "codes": [